Key Difference – Viral vs Bacterial Infection

 Bacteria and viruses enter the human body and multiply to cause diseases.
-Bacterial and viral infections present differently according to the affected organ.
-Meningitis features fever, headache, photophobia, neck stiffness and confusion.
+Though, both bacterial and viral infections present differently according to the affected organ, the key difference between viral and bacterial infection is that the bacterial infections increase neutrophil and eosinophil counts while viruses increase lymphocyte count.
+Meningitis features fever, headache, photophobia, neck stiffness, and confusion.
 Sinusitis presents with face pain, fever, runny nose, blocked nose, post nasal drip and phlegm.
 Pneumonia features cough, sputum production, chest pain and fever.
 Urinary tract infections present with fever, lower abdominal pain, blood stained urine and painful urination.

 When a bacterium or a virus enters the body, it encounters the protective mechanisms of the body.
 It meets white blood cells, macrophages, and dendritic cells, which engulf it and digest it.
 These bacteria and viruses contain molecules that are identified as foreign substances by the complex receptor system in the body.
 This triggers a complex series of reactions designed to destroy the foreign substances.
 Once the first few bacteria are digested, their foreign proteins get presented attach to the cell membrane of the cells which digested them.
 These proteins trigger B and T lymphocytes.
 B lymphocytes form antibodies and T lymphocytes form toxic substances designed to destroy the invaders.
 Complement system gets activated, and it also forms a membrane, which binds to the bacterial cell membrane leading to its destruction.
 When cells are damaged due to the toxic substances released by the protective cells, acute inflammation starts up.
 If the organism is virulent, there will be a major reaction.
 If the organism is persistent, abscess formation and chronic inflammation may occur.
 If the reaction removes the organism or drug treatment interferes with the natural progression of the disease, healing with resolution or scarring will follow.